 - You may choose whether to contact Clearwater directly through email.
 Email messages sent to and from Clearwater may be monitored and stored.

-- You may choose to unsubscribe from email lists/campaigns sent by Clearwater.
-You may also contact Clearwater’s Marketing department to have your personal data removed from our marketing database, at email@example.com.
+- You may choose to unsubscribe from email lists/campaigns sent by Clearwater at any time through your notification preferences.
+You may also contact Clearwater’s Marketing department at firstname.lastname@example.org to have your personal data removed from our systems.

 Under Privacy Shield principles, if both Clearwater’s and our third-party dispute resolution firm’s efforts fail to resolve your complaint, you may have the option to engage in binding arbitration through the Privacy Shield Panel.

 Clearwater’s commitments under Privacy Shield are subject to the investigatory and enforcement powers of the United States Federal Trade Commission.

 Cookies are text files containing small amounts of information that are downloaded to your device when you visit a website.
 These cookies are sent back to the originating website on each subsequent visit, or to another website that recognizes that cookie.
 Cookies are useful because they allow Clearwater to distinguish you from other users of our website.
 This helps us to provide you with a good experience when you browse Clearwater’s website, and it also allows us to improve our site.